Plant Health Care (PHC)

 Proper plant selection, site placement, and plant cultural compatibility issues should all be taken into account during the design phase and in landscape improvements.
 Where conflicts exist, the PHC professional must consider making changes.

-It may be necessary to remove or change the location of certain plants in order to match cultural requirements or to prevent problems such as root interference with building foundations, or hardscape.
+It may be necessary to remove or change the location of certain plants in order to match cultural requirements or to prevent problems.
+Problems such as root interference with landscape and hardscape elements for example.
 A common mistake is to plant a tree with shallow aggressive roots near hardscape features such as sidewalks, driveways or other pathways.
 For several years everything appears fine.
-Then as this tree matures, roots begin to upheave the hardscape features nearby.
+However, as this tree matures, roots begin to upheave the hardscape features nearby.
 Not only does this look unsightly, but liability may become an issue.
-Be careful what you choose as a street tree, as certain species are notorious for causing damage.
+Be careful which trees you choose, as certain species are notorious for causing damage to hardscape features such as pathways.

-Another example: When plants with high water requirements are located near plants adapted to a drought tolerate Mediterranean climate, cultural conflicts occur which may lead to decline caused by conditions that lead to pest or disease establishment.
-Naturally occurring fungus organisms in the soil may be triggered by over-watering during summer months.
+Another point of consideration is when plants with high water requirements are located near plants adapted to a Mediterranean climate cultural conflicts occur.
+This may lead to decline caused by conditions that lead to pest or root disease establishment.
+Naturally occurring pathogenic fungal organisms in the soil may be triggered by over-watering during summer months.
 Knowledge of the cultural conditions and growing environment management is key to long-term preservation of specimen trees in the integrated landscape.

 1 – Environmental analysis of the site